 If your metal mug has a nonstick surface, it is not recommended for oven use.
 Make sure your mug does not have any plastic details before inserting it into an oven because the plastic will melt.

-Speaking of plastic, never ever put an acrylic or plastic mug into an oven or microwave.
-Items made of plastic will melt within the high temperatures of these appliances.
+Speaking of plastic, never ever put anything acrylic or plastic into an oven.
+Plastic mugs will melt within the high temperatures of these appliances.
 This includes plastic details on mugs made of other materials like the plastic grips on the side of travel mugs.

 Melting plastic will completely ruin the mug in question and whatever contents were inside.
 Even if the mug is not destroyed, components of the plastic would have leaked into your food product under an oven’s high temperatures.
 This is contaminated food and is no longer safe to eat.

 Glass is one of the trickier mug materials on this list because ordinary folks can easily get the wrong idea.
 One of the most iconic cookware brands is Pyrex, known for its glassware that easily transitions to the oven.
-Pyrex is a century old and trusted brand of glass kitchenware.
+Pyrex is a century old and trusted brand of glass kitchenware, and a glass mug made of Pyrex can survive in the oven as long as temperatures don’t get too hot.
+Even Pyrex has trouble withstanding temperatures that get too hot.
+For example, you should never broil with Pyrex bakeware.

 However, Pyrex is the exception to the rule.
 A glass mug may not survive a trip to the oven.
 The vast majority of glass has not been designed to survive the prolonged high temperatures of an oven or temperature fluctuations.